 Set goals – set actions – work at it – be held accountable – be questioned – be consistent – be persistent.

 In this way I felt that if I hadn’t done the actions I’d set, that I’d failed.
 I felt that I was being told off and criticised (and no one likes that, I’m sure). but it was even deeper than that.

-- It was never taken in to account that my energy and focus for certain activities wasn’t always consistent: I thought this was just me.
+- It was never taken into account that my energy and focus for certain activities wasn’t always consistent: I thought this was just me.
 I believed I was making excuses for not having done the work.
-Now I know that this is normal for a lot of if not all women and that pushing through is not necessarily a good thing.
+Now I know that this is normal for a lot of, if not all, women.
+And pushing through is not necessarily a good thing.

-I’m Not Diminishing Regular Coaching, It Just Wasn’t For Me
+I’m Not Diminishing Goal-Focussed / Accountability Coaching, It Just Wasn’t For Me

 No way is right or wrong.
 Some ways are just different, and this type of coaching resonated with me.
 It allowed me to be me, and to be in flow with my intuition, with the universe, with my energy levels and with my female-ness… (I’m not entirely sure that’s a word but…)